compass Explore next steps to improve your mental health. Get mental health help

 Examples of Self-Talk When Being Hard on Yourself

-What Is It Called When You are Too Hard on Yourself?
+What Is It Called When You Are Too Hard on Yourself?
 Is Being Hard on Yourself a Disorder?

 Is Being Hard on Yourself a Sign of Depression?

-When you’re hard on yourself, the best way to start combating that behavior on your own is to start questioning your thoughts.
+When you’re hard on yourself, the best way to start combating that behavior is to start questioning your thoughts.
 Ask yourself, “Why should a consequence be imposed when I don’t reach a certain standard?
 Who set it, and who told me that was the only way to be good?”

-Whatever the case may be, if you’re experiencing really negative self-talk and feel like you’re being too hard on yourself, it might be time to seek help from a mental health professional.
+Whatever the case may be, if you’re experiencing negative self-talk and feel like you’re being too hard on yourself, it might be time to seek help from a mental health professional.
 They can help you sort out what you’re feeling and why you’re feeling it, then give you tools and resources to work through it together.

-How Do I Stop Being Hard on Myself?
+How to Stop Being Hard on Yourself

 • Step 3: Try to think of evidence to support the thought.